 So what do we recommend?
 If you're like us, part of your reason for choosing cloth nappies was environmental so our preference is for naturally derived or plant based formulas but not all good enough for nappies.

-Best Plant Based Detergents for Clean Cloth Nappies
+Best Plant Based Detergents

 Plant based, home made or sensitive detergents often don’t have enough surfactants (sometimes none) to lift and remove the bacteria.
 So what makes our cut for plant based detergents that give you a good deep clean?
 For all plant based detergents your optimum temperature is 40-60 degrees, some may need to double dose as we have mentioned below.